-A correlation analysis (static bootstrapped correlation functions) was used to evaluate the relationships between the ring-width index and observed monthly climate records from the previous June to the current September.
+A correlation analysis was used to evaluate the relationships between the ring-width index and observed monthly climate records from the previous June to the current September.
 We used a traditional split-period calibration/verification method to explore the temporal stability and reliability of the reconstructions (Fritts, 1976; Cook and Kairiukstis, 1990).
+Pearson's

-Pearson's correlation coefficient (r), R squared (R^2), the reduction of the error (RE), the coefficient of efficiency (CE), and the product means test (PMT) were the tools used to verify the results.
+135 correlation coefficient (r), R squared (R2), the redaction of the error (RE), the coefficient of efficiency (CE), and the product means test (PMT) were the tools used to verify the results.
 Analyses were carried out in R (R Core Team, 2019) using treeclim package (Zang and Biondi, 2015) and STATISTICA (StatSoft®) software.

 We used runs analysis (Dracup et al., 1980) on the reconstructions to study extreme dry and wet events.
-Empirical thresholds for the dry and wet events were defined as 25th and 75th percentiles of instrumental measurements of precipitation for the periods 1936-2004, 1941-2009 and 1940-2013 for Chuguevka (SSA), Melnichnoe (CSA) and Krasniy Yar (NSA), respectively.
-Multi-annual time series variations in reconstructed precipitation were obtained with moving averages (5-year).
-Periodicity of reconstructed series at the three sites was investigated using a wavelet analysis with the significance estimation of the identified periods using the methodology of Torrence and Compo (1998).
-The computing environment used for the calculations was built on the basis of the Python programming language and scientific computing packages: NumPy, SciPy and waipy.
-The function "Morlet" was used as the mother wavelet.
+Empirical thresholds for the dry and wet events were defined as 25th and 75th percentiles of instrumental measurements of precipitation for the

+140 periods 1936-2004, 1941-2009 and 1940-2013 for Chuguevka (SSA), Melnichnoe (CSA) and Krasniy Yar (NSA), respectively.
+Low-frequency time series variations in reconstructed precipitation were summarized with moving averages (5-year).

-Since the study area is located on the western coast of the Pacific Ocean at the boundary of the zone of influence of tropical cyclones (Altman et al., 2018), we tried to find static correlations between our precipitation reconstructions and El Niño-Southern Oscillation (ENSO, Allan et al., 1996; Allan, 2000) indexes (SOI, NINO3, NINO4, NINO3.4) and Pacific Decadal Oscillation (PDO, Mantua and Hare 2002) index.
-We also tried to find a static correlation between the precipitation reconstructions and Arctic Oscillation (AO), which affects the climate of the Northern Hemisphere.
-Additionally, we looked for static correlation between the reconstructions and the Palmer Drought Severity Index (PDSI), which is used to describe the moisture environment (Palmer, 1965; Dai et al., 2004).
-All correlation analyzes were performed using the KNMI Climate Explorer (http://climexp.knmi.nl, see Table S1 for the details).
+Since the study area is located on the western coast of the Pacific Ocean at the boundary of the zone of influence of tropical cyclones (Altman et al., 2018), we tried to find correlations between our precipitation reconstructions and El Niño-Southern

+- 145 Oscillation (ENSO, Allan et al., 1996; Allan, 2000) indexes (SOI, NINO3, NINO4, NINO3.4) and Pacific Decadal Oscillation (PDO, Mantua and Hare 2002) index.
+We also tried to find a correlation between the precipitation reconstructions and Arctic Oscillation (AO), which affects the climate of the Northern Hemisphere.
+Additionally, we looked for correlations between the reconstructions and the Palmer Drought Severity Index (PDSI), which is used to describe the moisture environment (Palmer, 1965; Dai et al., 2004).
+All correlation analyzes were performed using the KNMI Climate - 150 Explorer (http://climexp.knmi.nl).